EGI-Federation/documentation/content/en/users/getting-started/_index.md

 Before users can access a service in the EGI FedCloud, they have to:

-1. Obtain either an X.509 certficate or an EGI ID, by signing up either with [EGI Check-in](../check-in/signup) directly, or with one of the community identity providers from the EGI infrastructure.
+1. Obtain a supported ID, by signing up with either [EGI Check-in](../check-in/signup) directly, or with one of the community identity providers from the EGI infrastructure.
 1. Enroll into one VO before they can use most of the services, as users are not individually granted access to resources.
-1. Add the certificate to their Internet browser of choice, or import it into the appropriate certificate store (on Windows).
+1. Authenticate to [EGI Check-in](../check-in) to obtain an OAuth2 access token (and optionally a refresh token).
-1. If they want to use [command line tools](cli), they will also have to obtain OIDC access and refresh tokens.
+1. Manage or use the service by leveraging the access token, either implicitly (web interfaces and dashboards usually hide this from users) or explicitly (e.g. when using [command line tools](cli)).

 {{% alert title="Note" color="info" %}} See the [EGI Check-in](../check-in)
 documentation for a detailed description of the Authentication and